NaturalNode/natural/README.md

 ### Training
 The trainer allows to learn a new set of transformation rules from a corpus.
 It takes as input a tagged corpus and a set of rule templates.
-The algorithm generates so-called positive rules from the templates and incrementally extends and optimises the rule set.
+The algorithm generates positive rules (rules that apply at some location in the corpus) from the templates and iteratively extends and optimises the rule set.

 First, a corpus should be loaded.
 Currently, the format of Brown corpus is supported.
 Then a lexicon can be created from the corpus.
 The lexicon is needed for tagging the sentences before the learning algorithm is applied.
 ```javascript